Frogs and Toads of Mississippi

 The Crawfish Frog gets its name from living in crawfish holes.
 Its has skin fold on the side and a small typanum.

 The River Frog does not have a dorsal ridge which is a key identification characteristic.
 Its skin is also a lot more rough and wrinkly than another true frogs.

 The Cricket Frogs look really similar but there’s a few ways to tell them apart.
-The Southern Cricket Frog has a more pointed snout while the Northern Cricket Frog has a more blunt snout.
-The Southern Cricket Frog doesn’t have as much webbing on the back legs as the Northern Cricket Frog.
+The Southern Cricket Frog has a more pointed snout and less webbing on their back legs while the Northern Cricket Frog has a more blunt snout and more webbing on back legs.

 The Cope’s Gray Tree Frog, the Eastern Gray Tree Frog, Pinewoods Frog, and the Bird-Voiced Frog look very much a like.
 The difference is the coloration on the inner thigh.
 Cope’s Gray Tree Frog and Gray Tree Frog has brighter orange color on the thigh while the Bird-Voiced Frog is more greenish-yellow.
 The Pinewoods Frog has dots / spots on the inner thigh.

 The Green Tree Frog, Squirrel Tree Frog , and Barking Tree Frog are all very similar.
 The Barking Tree Frog has much rougher skin than the others.
 The Green Tree Frog has a white line down its back.

 The Spring Peeper and Mountain Chorus Frog are similar but the markings on their back can be used to tell them apart.
 The Spring Peeper has an X on its back while the Mountain Chorus Frog has 2 backwards parenthesizes that look like )(.
 Sometimes they touch that can kinda look like an x but there’s also a dark triangle between its eyes that the Spring Peeper doesn’t have.